Good Website Content: On-Page Content Factors

 - Place the primary targeted keyword search phrase at the beginning; commence the 1st sentence with it, and highlight the words in bold if appropriate.

-Anchor text links to internal pages (containing relevant keywords) from within body text helps set keyword relationships to those pages.
-Anchors on internal pages, and links TO those anchors, raises key word count on each page thus related.
-Linking to anchors on internal pages from Home page raises the perceived importance of those internal pages, and provides additional internal link networks for search engine spiders to find and index them.
+Anchor text links to internal pages (containing relevant keywords) from within the body text help set keyword relationships to those pages.
+Anchors on internal pages, and links TO those anchors, raise key word count on each page thus related.
+Linking to anchors on internal pages from the Home page raises the perceived importance of those internal pages, and provides additional internal link networks for search engine spiders to find and index them.

 - CSS / DHTML – text-based – delivers best results

 - Menu passes Page Rank downwards through the site if menu links are accessible